sardana-org/sardana/doc/source/devel/howto_recorders.rst

 Before writing a new recorder you should check the `Sardana plugins catalogue <https://github.com/sardana-org/sardana-plugins>`_.
-There's a chance that somebody already wrote one that fits to your needs.
+There's a chance that somebody already wrote one that fits your needs.

-If finally you decide to write a new one below you can find some useful
+If finally you decide to write a new one, below you can find some useful
 information:

-* Your recorder class would need to inherit from ``BaseFileRecorder`` and implement minimum the following methods:
+* Your recorder class would need to inherit from ``DataRecorder`` (or ``BaseFileRecorder`` if you write data to a file) and implement minimum the following methods:

   * ``_startRecordList``